RobertWRadford/NoPixel_Heist_Games/README.md

 # NoPixel_Heist_Games

+<a href="https://robertwradford.github.io/NoPixel_Heist_Games/" target="_blank" rel="noopener noreferrer">Click here to go to the page.</a>

 I realized even after making a pretty large number of sites, I hadn't created anything with timed actions.
 While I was working I had also been keeping entertained on the side by watching content from the GTA V roleplay server NoPixel, and I thought some of the minigames might be perfect to reproduce in HTML/CSS/JS to practice timed elements.
-I was expecting to only spend one afternoon on this but I ended up spending two to get everything done.
-Some of the code layout is really sloppy and the aesthetics are very minimal effort but it functions entirely as desired.
+I was expecting to only spend one afternoon on this but I ended up spending two to get everything done and then another evening for additional styling, bugfixes, and features.
+Some of the code layout is really sloppy and the aesthetics are still very minimal effort but I think they get the idea across.

 The site is built to scale things down to be playable on mobile devices as well, optimally in portrait view.
 Thermite is perfect on mobile but the hacking may be extra challenging with smaller boxes/text to look at and unfortunately landscape view won't work because of the onscreen keyboard blocking vision.

-<a href="https://robertwradford.github.io/NoPixel_Heist_Games/" target="_blank" rel="noopener noreferrer">Click here to go to the page.</a>

 ## Tutorial

+Before you press start on any puzzle you can change the puzzle completion timer if you like either to challenge yourself to extreme mode or to give yourself extra time to practice.

 ### Hacking